-Credit Card Accountability, Responsibility and Disclosure (CARD) Act of 2009
+Credit Card Accountability, Responsibility, and Disclosure (CARD) Act of 2009

-This piece of legislation offers protections for heirs.
+This piece of legislation offers protection for heirs.
 One provision is that creditors cannot continue to charge late fees or annual fees when the estate is being settled.
 Your family should educate themselves about this law because the probate process can last anywhere from six months to a year or longer.
 During that time, every late fee and annual fee being tacked on to the account bill is eating away at the value of their inheritance.

 ERISA-covered employee retirement accounts, such as a 401(k), have named beneficiaries.
 This means they do not pass through the estate and thus, they are not subject to probate proceedings.

-Make sure that your family has a general gauge on your financial health and any substantial debts you might have.
+Make sure that your family has a general gauge of your financial health and any substantial debts you might have.
 This conversation can make the probate process significantly easier and less stressful for them to go through in the sensitive days after you pass away.